OpenF2/F2/docs/src/f2js-sdk.md

 ## Upgrading

-It is a goal of ours to make upgrading to the latest version of F2 a minor effort for development teams.
+It is our goal to make upgrading to the latest version of F2 a minor effort for development teams.
 The details from each release of F2, minor and major, are tracked in the [changelog](https://github.com/OpenF2/F2/wiki/Changelog).
 As of version 1.2, no breaking changes have been introduced and therefore upgrading should be as simple as [downloading the latest copy of F2.js](https://raw.github.com/OpenF2/F2/master/sdk/f2.min.js) and updating your website.

 Developers can quick-link to the latest copy of F2.js: